This is the multi-page printable view of this section. Click here to print.

 • To delete a method, select the resource to delete from the list and click the Delete button.

-ServiceService Name
+ServiceService name

-PUTReplace entire resource (update)
+PUTModify (update) entire resource

-PATCHPartially modify only part of the resource
+PATCHPartially modify only part of resource

-DELETEDelete Resource
+DELETEDelete resource

 HEADRetrieve only headers without body (return only metadata without response body)

 Table.
-Method Types
+Method types

-• Please enter or select the required information.
+• Enter or select the required information.

 StageRequiredSelect stage to deploy API